Best AI tools for students in 2026

 Why this ranking

-Scores reflect study usefulness (explanations, practice, organization), affordability for students, ease of use on phones and laptops, breadth of subjects covered, and how well the product nudges learning instead of shortcuts.
+Scores reflect study usefulness (explanations, practice, organization), affordability for students, ease of use on phones and laptops, breadth of subjects covered, how well the product nudges learning instead of shortcuts, and mobile / cross-device fit for campus workflows.
 Rankings are opinionated and change as models update.

 Top 5 on the radar